Thailand Tariff Rates 2026: 10% on US Imports

 Thailand is significantly more competitive post-SCOTUS — the 26-point reduction makes Thai goods viable across many product categories that were priced out at 36%.
 For hard drives and electronics, many HTS codes carry 0% MFN duty, making the 10% Section 122 tariff the only layer.
 Thai canned tuna faces 10% Section 122 plus specific MFN duties.
 All ASEAN suppliers now face the same 10% Section 122 rate, so competition shifts to quality, capacity, and logistics rather than tariff arbitrage.

-How US Tariffs on Thailand Work
+How Are US Tariffs on Thailand Imports Calculated?

 To calculate the total duty on a specific import from Thailand, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Thailand rates with other countries to evaluate sourcing alternatives.